inderjit303/AI-design-contest-QCNN-KWS-processor/README.md

 Reference: '10.1109/ACCESS.2020.3037931'

-We propose to utilize generative AI to design QCNN accelerator with low power KWS in Caravel SoC environment.
+We propose to utilize generative AI to design CNN accelerator with low power KWS in Caravel SoC environment.